sohunn/WhatsBulk/CONTRIBUTING.md

 Thanks for showing your interest in this project!
 Before you make any contributions, ensure that:

-- Code must match the existing code style.
-Make sure to run `npm run lint` as this will help you check!
+- The code matches the existing code style.
+Running `npm run lint` will help you check!

-- Feel free to create issues to discuss changes/additions you wish to make before working on them.
+- You create issues to discuss changes/additions before working on them.

-- Make sure there are no active pull requests that have already implemented the changes/additions you wish to add.
+- There are no active pull requests that have already implemented the changes/additions you wish to add.

-- Pull requests should point to the development branch (`dev`) and not the master (`master`) branch.
+- Pull requests point to the development branch (`dev`) and not the master (`master`) branch.